ValorLin/vue-swiper/README.md

 ### Properties

 #### direction `String`
 Could be 'horizontal' or 'vertical' (for vertical slider).
+Defaults to `“vertical”`.

 #### performace-mode `Boolean`
-Disable advance effect for better performance, defaults to `false`.
+Disable advance effect for better performance.
+Defaults to `false`.

 ### Methods
 #### next()